-If you cannot do it alone.
-Then, you have friends and family to help you with it.
+If you cannot do it alone, you have friends and family to help you with it.

-However, if you want to attack the problem without your family and friends, then there are a ton of books and YouTube videos that can be helpful.
+However, if you want to fix the issue without your family and friends, then there are a ton of books and YouTube videos that can be helpful.

-Have you been extremely negative lately and you are probably wondering if you are, okay?
+Have you been negative lately and you are wondering if you are okay?

-The world is a place filled with so many uncertainties, opportunities, joy, sadness, hurt, laughter but you chose negativity?
+The world is filled with lots of uncertainties, opportunities, joy, sadness, hurt and laughter but you chose negativity?